ObjectPascal-Community/1brc-ObjectPascal/entries/abouchez/README.md

+# Arnaud Bouchez

-# mORMot version of The One Billion Row Challenge by Arnaud Bouchez
+**mORMot entry to The One Billion Row Challenge in Object Pascal.**

 ## mORMot 2 is Required